primeroIMS/primero/CONTRIBUTING.md

 <u><b> Example of creating a separate branch for your feature or user story: </b></u>

 * Move to the correct branch.
-For example `git checkout development_thoughtworks`
+For example `git checkout maint_1.3`
 * Create a new branch with an appropriate name (<b>also add a story number if there is one and a short description</b>) and switch to the branch
 `git checkout -b <your_branch_name>` 1833_add_follow_up_forms could be an example of the branch name.
-* Work on this branch as normal (<b>regularly pulling to keep up to date and avoid conflicts.
+* Work on this branch as normal (<b>regularly pulling/rebasing to keep up to date and avoid conflicts.
 Also run tests before and after rebase with master</b>).
 After committing your code, push as normal to your new branch
 `git push`
 * On github, navigate to your branch and raise a pull request.
 * After that you can checkout to master or create a new branch for the next feature or bug
 * Also take a look at the excellent OpenMRS guide to using git: https://wiki.openmrs.org/display/docs/Using+Git

+#Tests

+**Make sure all Rspec tests pass before making a pull request!!!** Currently the Cucumber feature tests are not used or maintained, but may be resurrected in the future to act as a smoke-test suite.

 <u>Note about the Release Target</u>

 There is also a version file in the code itself in `config/version.rb` which is incremented that after a release.
-So for example if we just released v1.2.0.5, we increment it to v1.2.0.6
+So for example if we just released v1.4.0.5, we increment it to v1.4.0.6